lifeam/JavaScript-Dessign-Pattern/docs/README.md

 ## 🚦 Wrap Up Folks

 And that about wraps it up.
 I will continue to improve this, so you might want to watch/star this repository to revisit.
-Also, I have plans on writing the same about the architectural patterns, stay tuned for it.

 ## 👬 Contribution